-Bali is a hub of yummy food and delicacies and that too at a very affordable price!
-Some fancy places like Potato Head or Ku De Ta charge a lot of money for the alcohol and the snacks but it is advisable to stick to the native food-spots.
+Bali is a hub of yummy food and fruits and you can get them all at a very affordable price!
+Some fancy places like Potato Head Bali or Ku De Ta charge a lot of money for the alcohol and the snacks but it is advisable to stick to the native food-spots.

 4) Learn to Haggle for almost Everything

 You will find that there are two prices for everything – one for the locals and one for the tourists.
 You must have excellent bargaining skills because there is a lot of room for negotiation.
-Even fixed prices of hotels and tours can be altered with manoeuvre.
-So, you can enjoy the privilege of a discount of you are good at wheeling the deal.Dreamcatchers galore
+Even fixed prices of hotels and tours can be altered with a little smartness.

 5) The Billionaire Feels

 Note in your Bali travel guide – Never count cash in front of the person who is serving or selling you because it is considered unethical and rude there.

-There is an eternity of places to visit in this beautiful country.
+There are a number of places to visit and things to do in this beautiful Indonesian city.
 One should not miss out visiting Ubud and its sacred Monkey forest or jump into the Tegenungan waterfalls.
-Kuta, Seminyak, Uluwatu, Lemobongan are a few of the other famous places that one should have in their Itinerary to Bali.
+Kuta, Seminyak, Uluwatu, Nusa Lemobongan are a few of the other famous places that one should have on their Bali Itinerary.

 7) Respect the Culture

-Even though Bali is tourist-oriented country yet the Balinese are very particular about their culture, beliefs.
-You’ll find the famous ‘Canang Sari’ in every nook and corner because of its sacredness- a daily offering made by the natives.
-Also, they do not allow ladies to enter the temple premises when on periods.
-You can raise your voice against it because one should respect all the religions but weed out such orthodox approaches.
+Despite the fact that Bali is a tourist-oriented island, the Balinese are very particular about their cultural beliefs.
+You’ll find the famous ‘Canang Sari’ in every nook and corner because of its sacredness – a daily offering made by the natives.

 8) Be Aware of the Tax in Bars/ Restaurant

-As per the law, the bars and restaurants have to charge an additional 21% on the bill as tax.
+As per the law, the bars and restaurants impose a mandatory 21% tax on the bill.
 While some of them add it in their menu price, others mention this in the unnoticeable corner of their menu card.
-Although it is completely fair and just but one should be aware of the big hole that will be in their pockets because of the tariff!

 9) It is a Beach Lover’s Dream come True

-Bali is not only about rugged coastlines and sandy beaches but has lot of other things to explore.
-Yet, a beach lover will find pure ecstasy and bliss at Bali while basking under the sun and feeling the breath of air.
-It has picturesque backdrop, famous architectural building, a happening night-life but for a beach lover there is enough peace and solace for beach lovers.
+Bali is popular for its rugged coastlines and sandy beaches.
+A beach lover will find pure ecstasy and bliss here while basking under the sun and feeling the whiff of crisp air.
+It has picturesque backdrops, famous beach bars, a happening night-life.
+At the same time, there is enough peace and solace for beach lovers.
 Head to Green Bowl Beach or Pandawa Beach for the ultimate beach fun.

 10) Sunscreen and UV-Protection

-It is very important to take sunscreens, hats and sunglasses along to your trip!
-We forgot our pack of sunscreens and then the trouble began!
+It is very important to take sunscreens, hats and sunglasses along for your trip!
+We forgot our sunscreen and then the trouble began!
 Firstly, my skin was tanned and I had major sunburns.
 Secondly, the sun-blocking creams were so damn expensive.
 The damage was already done but an integral lesson also learnt!
 Pack sunscreen as soon as you finalise to visit Bali Indonesia.

 11) Money Exchange

 It is easy to find money changers at the airport or the hotel or the resort but it is recommended that one opts for an authorised institution only for the same.
-There are kiosks which are indulged in unscrupulous practises, so it is better be safe than sorry!
+There are kiosks which are indulged in unscrupulous practices so it is better be cautious.

 12) Beauty Treatments and a Lot of Pampering

-There are a lot of places in Bali that offer you with cosmetic treatments and beauty services – it’s kind of everywhere in Bali.
-But it is better not to compromise with the quality by going for bogus treatments.
+There are a lot of places in Bali that offer cosmetic treatments and beauty services – it’s kind of everywhere in Bali.
+But it is better not to compromise with the quality.
 There are a lot of spas that have an amazing ambience and provide with extra-ordinary services like Karsa and Temuk the two spas we went to!

 So you are sorted for your next trip with our best Bali travel guide.
 Know what to expect on your visit to Bali, see this video.